ding-lab/CromwellRunner/README.md

 # Cromwell Runner

-Initialize, run, and finalize TinDaisy Cromwell workflows on MGI
+Manage Cromwell workflows on MGI and RIS compute1

 # Quick start - CPTAC3, one case